emarock/proxy-pac-proxy/README.md

 engineering of a *proxy.pac* file and the configuration of arbitrarily complicated combinations of the usual *_PROXY environment variables.
-Worse, if the proxy requires authentication, passwords will quickly spread in environment variables and *.bash_history* files.
+Worse, if the proxy requires authentication, passwords will quickly spread across environment variables and *.bash_history* files.

 *Proxy-pac-proxy* tries to alleviate at least some of that pain.